barumau/pandunia/engli/109_karloge.md

 **kamar safu.**
 – The room is cleaned. (passive verb)
 **kamar safu me.**
-– The room is cleaned by me. (passive verb with an object)
+– The room is cleaned by me. (passive verb with postponed agent)
 **kamar safi.**
 – The room is clean. (stative verb)